root-mt/keycloak_ex/README.md

 # Intro

-A Keycloak client to easily manage authenetication, with minimum effort.
+A Keycloak client to easily manage authentication, with minimum effort.
 KeycloakEx is made up of clients and plugs.
 There are 2 clients:

 * `KeycloakEx.Client.User` - Requires a client to be setup in keycloak and for security should be the primary client to be used.
-The client is utilised to verify tokens and redirect if the token is incorrect.
+The client is utilized to verify tokens and redirect if the token is incorrect.
-* `KeycloakEx.Client.Admin` - Admin Client to easily connect with keycload admin REST API, so as to be able to manage keycloak or get information that is not possible from clients.
+* `KeycloakEx.Client.Admin` - Admin Client to easily connect with Keycloak admin REST API, so as to be able to manage keycloak or get information that is not possible from clients.

 There are also 2 plugs.
-Each usefull in different scenarios:
+Each useful in different scenarios:

 * `KeycloakEx.VerifyBearerToken` - Ideal for API scenarios where the token is not managed by the backend.
-Where the token is received in the header  as authorisation bearer token.
-The plug will verify  the validty of the token and responde accordingly.
+Where the token is received in the header  as authorization bearer token.
+The plug will verify  the validity of the token and respond accordingly.

 * `KeycloakEx.VerifySessionToken` - Ideal for Phoenix HTML/Live views but the token is managed by the backend.
 Plug would manage token in the session.

 **NOTE**

-  From keycloak 18 there where a number of update one of which is the removel of "auth" from the host_uri.
+  From keycloak 18 there where a number of update one of which is the removal of "auth" from the host_uri.
   The plugin was update to remove /auth from the uri by default.
-So if you are utilising an older version of Keycloak its importat to add "/auth" as part of the host_uri ex:  host_uri: "http://localhost:8081/auth"
+So if you are utilizing an older version of Keycloak its important to add "/auth" as part of the host_uri ex:  host_uri: "http://localhost:8081/auth"

 # Setup